JUNIOR SCHOOL – PREP TO YEAR 6

-Our students are exposed to a very broad range of opportunities.
+Our students are exposed to a very broad range of opportunities in the Arts.
 Within the curriculum every student has weekly exposure to Visual Arts, Music, Dance and Drama at all year levels with specialist teachers.
-As part of our co-curricular program students can choose from a wide range of options from Music Theatre to Ballet, from Textiles to Ceramics and from Dance to Drama.
+As part of our co-curricular program students have a wide range of experiences from Music Theatre to Ballet, from Textiles to Ceramics and from Dance to Drama.
 Highlights of the year include the Junior School Production where every student performs on the stage and the Junior School Art Exhibition where every student’s work is displayed.

 As well as having specialist spaces within the Junior School such as our dance studio with mirrors, dance bars, stage and full lighting system and full sound system, our students also have easy access to the incredible range of specialist facilities on campus, notably the Wendouree Centre for Performing Arts and the Beckworth Centre for the Arts.